-Literacy, Language, Numeracy (LLN) Requirements
+Language, Literacy and Numeracy (LLN) Requirements

 Students must have an adequate level of Language, Literacy and Numeracy skills (LLN).
 Entry into the course requires English proficiency to Year 10 level or equivalent.
-Students are able to test their LLN skills by completing an appropriate level LLN test by emailing email@example.com.
-For additional information and support contact the Reading Writing Hotline at www.readingwritinghotline.edu.au
+Students are able to test their LLN skills by emailing email@example.com and completing an LLN test.

-To assist students who are not eligible for funding, Health Industry Training offers financial assistance to students by allowing students to either:
+To assist students who are not eligible for funding, Health Industry Training offers financial assistance to by allowing students to either:

-- pay the cost of the course in full and receive a 10% discount on the full cost of the course; or
+- pay the cost of the course in full; or

-- take advantage of our affordable payment plan options (weekly, fortnightly or monthly instalments) (see enrolment form for additional information)
+- take advantage of our affordable payment plan options to pay in weekly, fortnightly or monthly instalments (see enrolment form for additional information).

 Throughout your course with Health Industry Training, you will be provided with a range of support services depending on your individual needs.

-One-on-one trainer support: You will be provided with a trainer that has extensive experience and expertise in the course content and the industry sector.
+You will be provided with a trainer with extensive experience and expertise in the course content and the industry sector.
 Our professional trainers are there to ensure you have a successful learning journey where you can contact them via phone or email.

 Health Industry Training appreciates that distance/online learning can be an isolated experience for some students.
-To assist with isolation all students have the option to be part of a Facebook peer support group.
+To assist with isolation, all students have the option to be part of a Facebook peer support group.
 Peer support groups can be a positive experience where you can study with like-minded people, ask questions relating to your course and build friendships.

 8 units are required for award of this qualification.